BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 control.
-Primer trimming is done with [iVAR](https://github.com/andersen-lab/ivar), and [fastp](https://github.com/OpenGene/fastp) is used for adapter trimming and filtering.
+Primer trimming is done with [iVAR](https://github.com/andersen-lab/ivar), and [fastp](https://github.com/OpenGene/fastp) is used for adapter trimming and quality filtering.
 Next, the trimmed reads are aligned to the reference genome of SARS-CoV-2 using [BWA](https://github.com/lh3/bwa), and the results are *SAM*/*BAM* files of **aligned** and **unaligned reads**.
 Following the alignment a quality check on raw and processed reads is performed by using [MultiQC](https://multiqc.info/).
 Furthermore samples are checked for genome